Interim accident insurance

-The monthly premium is CHF 65.– (payable online via credit card, PostCard, Twint or PayPal).
+A monthly premium costs 65 francs (to be paid online by credit card, PostCard, Twint, PayPal or by invoice +CHF 5).
 Once payment is made, you will receive an internationally recognised insurance certificate.

 The 31-day deadline for arranging cover also applies for payment of the premium (CHF 65.– per month).
 The total for a six month period is CHF 390.–.